kanflo/uhej/README.md

 ### Usage

-Add this git as a submodule to your project.
+Add this git as well as the [python counterpart](https://github.com/kanflo/uhej-python) as submodules to your project.
 Copy "lwipopts.h" to your source directory, include "uhej.h" and call the following to have your ESP8266 node advertise its services:

 ```
     if (!(uhej_server_init() &&